 If you’re looking for a property in Derbyshire our local experts can assist with your search.
 Whether you’re looking for a house in Derby or a second home in the Peak District, the services of a Derbyshire Property Finder could prove to be advantageous in the pursuit of the perfect home.

-With many years’ experience sourcing, different types of property from small farms to manor houses, country estates, holiday cottages and barn conversions; whatever your property requirements might be our buying agents can find you the perfect property.
+With many years’ experience sourcing different types of properties, from small farms to manor houses, country estates, holiday cottages and barn conversions; whatever your requirements are our buying agents can find you the perfect property.

 Derbyshire Buying Agent

 David Lewis conducts private client searches for property in Derbyshire.
 David has a diverse property background, working in lettings, relocation and as a buying agent in various locations throughout the course of his career.
 This experience allows him to provide clients with comprehensive advice.

 As a buying agent, David has assisted clients looking to start and build property portfolios and he has found holiday cottages, as well as help those looking for their main residence.
 His local knowledge and industry experience enables him to source and acquire the perfect property on his clients’ behalf.